dualra1n/dualra1n/README.md

 # Ideal Dualboot Versions
 on devices with A11 SoCs, dualbooting 14.2- or earlier will not boot so on those devices, use 14.3 upper instead.

 iOS 13 is working but only 13.6, 13.7.
-If you want to dualboot iOS 13, use the [ios13](https://github.com/dualra1n/dualra1n/tree/ios13) branch, use this command to change the branch: git checkout ios13. to come back to the normal branch use git checkout main.
+(12, 11 not recommended) If you want to dualboot iOS 13,12,11 use the [ios13](https://github.com/dualra1n/dualra1n/tree/ios13) branch, use this command to change the branch: git checkout ios13. to come back to the normal branch use git checkout main.

 # Common Issues